Skip to product information

 About the Frame

-Dark alder is ideal for artworks featuring red-brown natural tones on warm-hued paper.
-Its fine, even grain and balanced coloration lend a sense of warmth and natural sophistication.
-We collaborate with a trusted manufacturer who produces our frames using real wood veneer.
-This approach preserves the authentic character of alder while ensuring sustainable use of high-quality materials.
-Each frame is designed as a distance frame, keeping the glass slightly separated from the artwork for both visual depth and conservation benefits.
-With a slim 13 mm profile, the frame complements the artwork beautifully without overwhelming it.
+We collaborate with a trusted manufacturer who crafts our frames using real wood veneer.
+This approach preserves the authentic character and texture of the wood while ensuring sustainable use of high-quality materials.
+Each frame is designed as a distance frame, keeping the glass slightly away from the artwork for both aesthetic and conservation reasons.
+We use museum glass for superior protection and clarity, maintaining the artwork’s true colors and fine details.
+For aesthetic reasons, our artworks are typically framed without a mat, creating a clean, contemporary presentation.
+With a slim 13 mm profile, the frame enhances the artwork’s presence without overpowering it.

 • Dennis Scholl working at Keystone Editions Berlin